$0 Alberta Foster Care Quick-Start Checklist

 Yes — but not automatically, and not quickly.
 If a child in your care is the subject of a PGO and you wish to adopt them, you need to:

-The existing foster parent has a meaningful advantage in the matching process — the child is already in your home, the attachment relationship exists, and there is a documented history of care.
-Children's Services generally does not want to disrupt an established, healthy placement if adoption is the outcome.
+The existing relationship may be considered in the matching process — the child is already in your home and there is a documented history of care.
+That factor is weighed alongside the child's best interests, cultural connections, and any other approved families.

 However, the match is not guaranteed.
 If Children's Services determines that a different family would better serve the child's long-term needs — for example, a family from the child's cultural community — that determination takes precedence over the foster parent's preference.